LonebirdRamin/query-assist-latex/README.md

 - [ ] Hardware/Circuit Report
 - [ ] Software Report

-### Contributing
+### Contribution

 Contributions are always welcome!
 We are always looking for more report template to add to this repository.
-If you wish to contribute to this repository, please follow the following steps:
+If you wish to contribute to this repository, please refer to this [contribution guidline](./docs/contribution/guideline.md) for more information.

-1. Fork this repository
-2. Start a new branch with the following naming convention: `feat/<type-of-report>`.
-For example, if you wish to add a new template for hardware report, you should type:
-  > ```bash
-  > git checkout -b feat/hardware-report
-  > ```
-  > For information regarding the naming convention, please refer to the the [standard convention](./docs/CONVENTION.md) in the `docs` folder.

 ### License

+The content of this repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+Recreation, adaptation, usage, or modification of this work is allowed but must be credited to the owner and the parties associated under the terms of the [Creative Commons Attribution 4.0](http://creativecommons.org/licenses/by/4.0/) International License.

+Please refer to the [license](LICENSE) file or this [link](https://creativecommons.org/licenses/by/4.0/) for more information.

+---